junes/py4dmx/README.md

    reads server setting and credentials from config file dmx.cfg to login and to return the current session id.

- * dmx.py -s -u "myusername" -p "mypassword" will login user "myusername" into deepamehta and output the current session id.
+ * dmx.py -s -l -u "myusername" -p "mypassword" will login user "myusername" into deepamehta and output the current session id.

  * dmx.py -i "deepamehta" -s